 So what should a man with APA do in order to improve his chances of fertility and healthy children?

 Unfortunately, we can’t predict which men with APA may have a problem with fertility and offspring health.
-So, for the time being it’s best to follow certain guidelines that we know historically have improved sperm quality.
+So, for the time being it’s best to follow certain guidelines that we know historically improve sperm quality

 - Get a semen analysis.
 The semen analysis is a test that looks at the volume of semen, your sperm count, the swimming ability of your sperm (motility) and how they are shaped (morphology).
 While the semen analysis cannot discriminate between fertile and infertile men, it could point you to the need for further evaluation as abnormal semen analyses may be a sign of underlying medical conditions.

 - Investigate your epigenetic health.
-Landmark new studies have revealed that key epigenetic markers correlate with higher chances of conceiving and having a healthy baby.
-Learn more about tests like Sperm Scan, one of the first generation of tests now available.
+New studies have revealed that key epigenetic markers correlate with higher chances of conceiving and having a healthy baby.
+Learn more about tests like Sperm Scan, one of the first generation of epigenetic tests now available.

 - Try to maintain ideal body weight.
 If you are overweight or obese, embark on a program of weight loss, dietary changes, vitamin supplementation and exercise for 3 to 6 months before you plan to conceive.